kleene-project/docs/building/introduction.md

 converts the container's filesystem into an image-filesystem and the build is complete.

-Since the basis for an image build is a ZFS-clone, it is practically duplicated with zero storage costs.
+Since the basis for an image build is a ZFS-clone, it is duplicated with practically zero storage costs.
 Only the data that is written during the build process takes up actual space on the hosts filesystem.

-Note that unlike Docker images there is no concept of layers in Kleene.
+Note that unlike images of, e.g., Docker and Podman, Kleene has no concept of layers.
 Kleene uses zfs [snapshots](https://man.freebsd.org/cgi/man.cgi?query=zfs-snapshot) and [clones](https://man.freebsd.org/cgi/man.cgi?query=zfs-clone)
-when creating images and containers.
+for creating images and containers.

 ## Example: Creating an image